 The woman in the scenario above knew of Robert’s success and riches, but she already made her judgments about him as a writer.
 She was educated as a writer; he was an ex-military guy who went into business.
 She was a true writer; he was just a rich guy who managed to put some thoughts together in a book.
 She couldn’t look beyond these prejudices of him to learn that there are more ways to reach and please an audience than her way.
 In adhering to her prejudice and the overly-common human instinct to preserve one’s self-esteem, she missed an opportunity to acquire knowledge from a master of marketing.

 What’s the point of this babbling I’m doing?
 This: if you’re seeking participation in a writer’s group, just be choosy.
 Find a group with emotionally mature writers who read a lot.
 Believe it or not, a lot of writers say they don’t have time to read.
-Some even say that books written by other people just don’t entertain them; as if only they know how to put a story together.
+Some even say books by other writers just don’t entertain them; as if only they know how to put a story together.
 If you hear that from a fellow writer, don’t share your work with them.
 That’s the definition of closed-minded.

 Anyway, back to what I was saying, if you find emotionally mature writers who actually read a lot, you’ll find that those writers may be more objective and open to allowing your story unfold before for example; deciding if such and such character is superfluous, or if a specific scene isn’t needed.
 Honestly, if someone has read not even 10% of your story, how the hell are they gonna know if a character or scene is unnecessary?
 The arrogance!
 I’m sure most writers who have done at least some studying on the craft of commercial fiction, know that each scene must move the story forward and each character should in some way matter to the plot.
 Finishing a book is enough of a hill to climb, so don’t assume that a writer threw in something unnecessary to make extra work for him/herself.